davmac314/dasynq/doc/USAGE.md

     my_signal_watcher msw;
     msw.add_watch(my_loop, SIGINT);

-Methods available in siginfo_p may vary from platform to platform, but are intended to mirror the `siginfo_t` structure of the platform.
+Methods available in `siginfo_p` may vary from platform to platform, but are intended to mirror the `siginfo_t` structure of the platform.
 One standard method is `int get_signo()`.

 You should mask the signal (with `sigprocmask`/`pthread_sigmask`) in all threads before adding a watcher for that signal to an event loop.

+Note that the requirement for signals to be masked has implications for spawning child processes, since they inherit the signal masks.
+Often you will want certain signals to be unmasked in the child, so you should take care to unmask them specifically after forking.

 ## 2.3 Child process watchers